Alice Longyu Gao: Life and career

 Gao released her debut EP in 2021 titled High Dragon and Universe.
 This was followed by Let's Hope Heteros Fail, Learn, and Retire in 2023, the second in her trilogy.
 In 2024, Gao released her third EP titled Assembling Symbols Into my Own Poetry, the third and final entry in her trilogy.

-In 2025, the song "Gnarly" by Katseye was released, featuring a writing credit for Gao.
+Gao was credited as a writer for the 2025 song "Gnarly" by Katseye.

 Activism

 Identifying as a pansexual queer person, Gao has participated in multiple campaigns and charity events for the LGBTQ+ community.